cjudd/kidzmash-chase-game-workshop/README.md

 ## KidzMash Chase

-KidzMash Chase is a simple yet fun game intended to teach people 10 and older the basics of programming and game development using nothing but a browser, the free open source [Phaser.io](http://www.phaser.io/) game framework, JavaScript and HTML.
+KidzMash Chase is a simple yet fun game intended to teach people 10 and older the basics of programming and game development using nothing but a browser, the free open source [Phaser.io](http://www.phaser.io/){:target="_blank" rel="noopener"} game framework, JavaScript and HTML.

 ![KidzMash Chase Game Play](images/KidzMashChase.gif)